Flying junction: Flying junction without crossings

 Where two lines each of two tracks merge with a flying junction, they can become a four-track railway together, the tracks paired by direction.
 This happens regularly in the Netherlands (see Examples below).

 High-speed rail

 Nearly all junctions with high-speed railways are grade-separated.
 On the French Lignes à Grande Vitesse (TGV) high-speed network, the principal junction on the LGV Sud-Est, at Pasilly where the line to Dijon diverges, and on the LGV Atlantique at Courtalain where the line to Le Mans diverges, are fully grade-separated with special high-speed switches (points in British terminology) that permit the normal line speed of 300 km/h on the main line, and a diverging speed of 220 km/h.

-The LGV network has four grade-separated high-speed triangles: Fretin (near Lille), Coubert (southeast Paris), Claye-Souilly (northeast Paris) and Angles (Avignon).
-A fifth, Vémars (northeast Paris), is grade-separated except for a single-track link on the least-used side, linking Paris Gare du Nord and Paris CDG airport.
+The LGV network has four grade-separated high-speed triangles, in Fretin (near Lille), Coubert (southeast of Paris), Claye-Souilly (northeast of Paris), and Angles (in the agglomeration of Avignon).
+A fifth, Vémars (northeast of Paris), is grade-separated except for the least-used side, linking Paris Gare du Nord and Paris CDG airport via a single-lead junction.

+In Japan, despite the vast coverage of the Shinkansen, there are only two such flyover junctions, both under the jurdistiction of JR East.
+Trains bound for the Joetsu and Hokuriku Shinkansen lines diverge from the Tohoku Shinkansen at a junction approximately 8 km north of Omiya Station.
+The other is located at a switch 4 km north of Takasaki Station where the Joetsu and Hokuriku Shinkansen Lines split.
+Currently, a third flyover junction is under construction at Fukushima Station which will allow services on the Yamagata Shinkansen to continue northward on the Ou Main Line.
+The junction and 540 m of new elevated track is expected to open for service in 2026.